hkirk/I4dab-slides/slides/01 - Intro/01-intro.md

 ### Relationship (1/3)

 * No standard for connectivity
-* One 2one
+* One 2 one
     * Mapped with attributes
 * One 2 many
     * Mapped with attributes
 * Many 2 many
-    * relationship table/connection entity – can have attributes associated
+    * relationship table/connection entity - can have attributes associated
 * Constraints on numbers (cardinality) are possible

 ----